-PAB is run almost entirely by dedicated volunteers (we only have two part time members of staff) so we need many more to ensure that we can not only maintain our level of service, but add to it too.
+PAB is run almost entirely by dedicated volunteers (we only have three part time members of staff) so we need many more to ensure that we can not only maintain our level of service, but add to it too.
 There are many opportunities for volunteering and we support all our volunteers in the different roles they fulfil with training days and with social gatherings.
 Everyone has a skill they can bring to the PAB – whether that’s a good listener, caring personality, keen sports person or great personality – we will have a role for you!

 There are many opportunities for volunteering and we will always try to match a volunteer with a suitable role.
 Many people wonder what they could bring to a charity – but you would be surprised at the varying roles we need to fulfil to keep our vital work going, from marketing and promotion admin to sighted one on one guiding of a visually impaired member.

 Below are just some of the roles that you might be interested in helping us with: